 If you were to be successful and offered the post, this equalities information would be transferred to your personnel record and, again, would be held in the strictest confidence for reporting purposes only.

-In compliance with the Data Protection Act, your details will remain on record for a minimum 6 months, however you may choose for your details to be stored for up to 2 years to allow for future applications.
+In compliance with the Data Protection Act, your details will remain on record for a minimum of six months, however you may choose for your details to be stored for up to two years to allow for future applications.

 If the selection panel decides to invite you for interview, then you will be notified by email.
 Please ensure that you check your email account junk folder as your email provider may flag emails sent to you as suspected spam.